| Craig was born in Scotland in 1942 at the height of the Blitz.

 Although, on odd occasions a curious Inuit or stray polar bear

 would wander by and join in the fun.
+But hockey

 didn't come naturally to Craig.
 By age fourteen, he was already